netwerk-digitaal-erfgoed/ld-workbench/README.md

 ## Install & Usage

 LDWorkbench is a CLI (*Command Line Interface*) application.
 That means there is no visual window to run the application in, in stead it runs in a shell *terminal*.
 There are lots of shells, e.g. `bash` on Linux, `zsh` on MacOs and `PowerShell` on Windows.
-Cnsult the manual of your OS if you do not know how to start a terminal screen.
+Consult the manual of your OS if you do not know how to start a terminal screen.

 The LDWorkbench project runs using Javascript.
 To run the application you will need to install [Node.js](https://nodejs.org/en).
 You can downlaod an installer for your platform on their website.
 To see if you have Node,js installed, run this commandos in your terminal:
 ```bash